D-Mobilelab/StargateJsApps/README.md

 If initialize has already been called then it will log a warning and will just execute the callback and return a promise that will be immediately fullfilled.

-If initialize is called when we are outside hybrid environment (see [Stargate.isHybrid][#stargateishybrid]) then it will just execute the callback and return a promise that will be immediately fullfilled.
+If initialize is called when we are outside hybrid environment (see [Stargate.isHybrid](#stargateishybrid)) then it will just execute the callback and return a promise that will be immediately fullfilled.

-The callback is called with a boolean result indicating if we are inside hybrid environment or not (see [Stargate.isHybrid][#stargateishybrid]).
+The callback is called with a boolean result indicating if we are inside hybrid environment or not (see [Stargate.isHybrid](#stargateishybrid)).
 Also the promise is fullfilled with the same boolean result.

 ### Configurations parameter